jaantollander/masters-thesis/content/40_results.md

 Each line displays the values for a connection from a compute node to an OST for the same job.
 The x-axis displays time, and the y-axis displays the accumulated amount of operations for counters and the operations per second for the rate.

+TODO: refer to counter resets, explain counter and rate

 ![
 The upper graph shows a typical saw-tooth pattern for near-linearly increasing counter values that resets periodically.
 The lower graph shows steady rates of writes during the active periods.
+TODO: define the active periods
 \label{fig:job-rate-1}
 ](figures/2022-10-27_ost_job_write_1.svg)